 DR. RON SAVAGE

-Dr. Savage is the Founding Chairman of the International Pediatric Brain Injury Society (IPBIS).
-He is the immediate Past Chair of Chairman of the North American Brain Injury Society (NABIS) and Editor of Brain Injury Professional.
-He is on the Board of Governors for the International Brain Injury Association (IBIA).
+Previously, Dr Savage was the Founding Chair of International Pediatric Brain Injury Society (IPBIS), President of the Sarah Jane Brain Foundation, Chairman of the North American Brain Injury Society (NABIS), Editor of Brain Injury Professional, and served on the Board of Governors for the International Brain Injury Association (IBIA).
+In1992, he spearheaded the legislative effort to add “traumatic brain injury” to the Individuals with Disabilities Act (IDEA) special education law.

 Back to Team